Manciukic/firecracker/README.md

 ### Known issues

-- BARs get relocated if the VM memory is less than 4GB due to a (unknown) conflict
 - no support for ARM.
 It should be pretty easy to add it with a new FDT entry.
 - no support for snapshot/resume (not even for virtio-pci devices).
 - no support for vhost-user-blk.